jalvarado1381/finacdat-engine/README.md

-# finacdat-engine
+# finact-datascience-engine
-Math engine oriented to Finance, Actuarial and Data Science.
+Data Science and Math engine, oriented to Finance and Actuarial.
-It is based on the C++ libraries finacdat-lib.
+It is based on the C++ libraries finact-datascience-lib.